NREL/ComStock.github.io/docs/resources/references/upgrade_measures/hvac_ashp_boiler.md

 ### 6.2.5.
 Measure Impact by State

 Figure 21 and Figure 22 show a state-by-state percentage natural gas and electricity savings contribution distributions.
 As expected, cold regions exhibited higher savings in natural gas consumption and a higher increase in electricity energy use.
+State level savings are also influenced by buildings type distribution and total floor area across the states.
+For example, New York exhibited more natural gas savings compared to other states in the east due to the presence bigger buildings with higher heating demand.
 Besides the need for more electricity by the heat pump boilers in the colder regions, the high electricity demand is also in part due to the lower efficiency of the heat pump boilers in these regions.
 Figure 23 shows the COP variations across the states.
 In general, heat pump boilers operate at a higher efficiency in hot climates compared to cold ones.

 {:refdef: style="text-align: center;"}
 ![](media/fc679ee287bb1d5e7aad5b063e9c27c4.png)
 {:refdef}

 {:refdef: style="text-align: center;"}
-Figure 21. percentage natural gas savings distribution {:refdef}
+Figure 21. percentage savings in natural gas
+{:refdef}

 {:refdef: style="text-align: center;"}